cournape/Bento/html/_sources/reference.txt

     bentomaker help

 will list all available commands.
-Once the project is configured, every installation path and user customization is setup, and cannot be changed (except by reconfiguring the package, of course).
-Bentomaker is still in infancy, and quite limited:
+Once the project is configured, every installation path and user customization is set up, and cannot be changed (except by reconfiguring the package, of course).
+Bentomaker is still in its infancy, and quite limited:

     - it will complain when you try to install without having run build first (it will not automatically run build for you).